NeoGranular/lanyon/_posts/2016-08-09-martial-god-chapter-01-28.md

 He Yiming said while scratching his head: “My breakthrough wasn’t long ago, not long ago at all.”

 Inwardly he supplemented, ‘Not long ago, just half a year.”
-He overlooked that he’d made another breakthrough to the eighth layer after another half a year, though.
+He overlooked that he’d made another breakthrough after another half a year, though.

 Everybody nodded one after another, not doubting He Yiming’s words at all.